NeotokyoRebuild/neo/CONTRIBUTING.md

 ## Good to know

-### Current: cmake
+### Current: CMake

-This project currently use the [cmake](https://cmake.org/) build system to generate ninja/makefiles and is integrated with IDEs such as VS2022 and qtcreator.
+This project currently use the [CMake](https://cmake.org/) build system to generate ninja/makefiles and is integrated with IDEs such as VS2022 and qtcreator.
 When modifying the project file structure, look into `CMakeLists.txt` and `cmake/*.cmake`.

 ### Legacy: Solutions/makefiles